-which is a monotonically increasing function with a change of characteristics near plane $x_2 = 0.7$, as plotted in Fig.~\ref{fig:MonSurf}.
+which is a monotonically increasing function with a change of characteristics near plane $x_2 = 0.7$, as plotted in Figs.~\ref{fig:MonSurf}a and~\ref{fig:MonSurf}b.
 The specific locations of the characteristics change depend on the value $x_1$.
 In this mapping, $x_2$ dominates the feature of the response surface, and $x_1$ provides minor modulations, which is reminiscent of the roles of $\alpha$ and $Re$ in the airfoil example.
 One can compare Fig.~\ref{fig:MonSurf}b with Fig.~\ref{fig:lift} to appreciate this analogy.

-Being a monotonic mapping, the synthetic response surface in Eq.~(\ref{E:mon}) is slightly less challenging for uncertainty quantifications than the actual $C_L$ response surface.
-Hence, a more challenging response surface with non-monotonic application and high-wave-number oscillations is adopted as well to evaluate the proposed method~\citep{Helton:2003fc}:

-The non-monotonic function is plotted in Fig.~\ref{fig:NonSurf} in the same way as for the monotonic mapping.

-The two cases above both have two input variables.
-To facilitate graphical presentations and to help understand the basic properties of the proposed method, we first test two one-dimensional response surfaces, which are obtained by setting the less important variable $x_1$ to a fixed value $x_1 = 1.25$ in the two mapping functions in Eqs.~(\ref{E:mon}) and~(\ref{E:non}) above.
-This simplification reduces the complexity of the response surface while retaining its essential features.
-The 1D monotonic and non-monotonic response surfaces obtained in this way resemble one of the lines in Figs.~\ref{fig:MonSurf}b and \ref{fig:NonSurf}b, respectively.